amano-games/amano.games/_posts/lets-finish-this.md

 ![Screenshot 2023-08-11 at 15.29.51.png](https://amano-media.nyc3.digitaloceanspaces.com/devlog/lets-finish-this/4-frog-evolution.png)

 One of the first things [Jp](https://merveilles.town/@jp) did was to completely re-do all the game assets to make the resolution bigger.
-After playing other **Playdate** games, we that the game would read better by changing the resolution of the character and the pieces.
+After playing other **Playdate** games, we came to the conclusion that the game would read better by changing the resolution of the character and the pieces.

 ## The shop